Diversity matters when applying for NED roles

 In the UK, we share a vision for board appointments to be made with due regard for the benefits of diversity and inclusion.
 Boards and stakeholders know that board diversity matters.
-When seeking a new board member, any process that results in a shortlist without any women; or candidates from BAME (black, Asian, minority, ethnic) backgrounds is likely to be questioned.
+In the current climate, when seeking a new non-executive director (NED), any process that results in a shortlist without any women or candidates from BAME (black, Asian, minority, ethnic) backgrounds is likely to be questioned.

 Six strands encompass the diversity spectrum: